zedrdave/advent_of_code/README.md

 Was immediately obvious that my "design choices" (ie laziness) on Day 5 were going to make today's code [hideously painful](https://github.com/zedrdave/advent_of_code_2019/blob/master/07/7_2.c).

-Once the stars out of the way, I did take the time for a [quick rewrite in C++](https://github.com/zedrdave/advent_of_code_2019/blob/master/07/7.cpp) (objects, or at least struct, seem self-evident here).
+With the stars out of the way, I did take the time for a [quick rewrite in C++](https://github.com/zedrdave/advent_of_code_2019/blob/master/07/7.cpp) (objects, or at least struct, seem self-evident here).
 Dropped the function pointers (doable, but just didn't feel like spending the time brushing up on C++ method pointers).

 And then, for comparison (and also, let's be honest: future use), I did a [quick rewrite in Python](https://github.com/zedrdave/advent_of_code_2019/blob/master/07/7.py).